Source: Image by seagul from Pixabay

 You’re probably wondering why are green sources of energy becoming more and more popular, right?
-Industrial Revolution led to a world fueled by fossil fuels; this ignited power consumption and produced massive amounts of greenhouse gas emissions.
+Well, Industrial Revolution led to a world fueled by fossil fuels, this ignited power consumption, but also producer massive amounts of greenhouse gas emissions.
 The rates of air pollution have grown abruptly, and the increased CO2 emissions have significantly diminished the air quality.

 As days pass by, we become more aware of the different uses we give to energy and how we can improve it to reduce our impact on the environment.
 And, as we become more aware of it, green sources of energy start slowly becoming the fastest-growing source of energy in the world.

-Since it’s growing in popularity, different organisms such as REN21, agreements such as the Paris Agreement started appearing and gaining relevance on the global scene.
+Since it’s growing in popularity, different organisms such as REN21, agreements such as the Paris Agreement, start appearing and gaining relevance on the global scene.
 All of them ultimately aiming to reduce the risk of global warming.
 We want to give you all the information you need so you can embrace your power to choose!
-Let us introduce what green sources of energy are—and why they are called that way, their main types, where we are at in its generation and consumption.
+Let us introduce what green sources of energy are—and why are they called that way, their main types, where we at in its generation and consumption.

 Let’s start with the definition, why are green sources of energy “green”?

 Green sources of energy are not the same as “renewable” sources of energy even though sometimes the terms are usually interchangeable.
 To better understand this, let’s look at the basic definitions:

 - Renewable sources of energy are produced from natural resources that replenish themselves automatically.

 - Green sources of energy are those sources in their generation that don’t pollute air or water, so it diminishes the negative effects of fossil fuels in the environment.
 That’s the reason they’re called green.
 It poses a reduction of the carbon footprint of those who use it.
 Nuclear power, for instance, is one of the green sources of energy, and it’s a non-renewable source of energy.

 So now that we know what they are, let’s move to the top 5 types of green sources of energy